OICR/softeng-blog/pages/careers/bioinformnatician.md

 OICR is an inclusive employer dedicated to building a diverse workforce.
 We encourage applications from all qualified candidates and will accommodate applicants’ needs throughout all stages of the recruitment and selection process.
 Please advise the Recruiter to ensure your accessibility needs are accommodated throughout this process.
 Information received relating to accommodation will be addressed confidentially.

 The Ontario Institute for Cancer Research thanks all applicants.
 However, only those under consideration will be contacted.

-Resume Format: If you elect to apply, you will need a text or HTML version of your resume so that you can cut and paste it into the application box provided.
-Before you submit the completed application, you will be asked to attach one or two files to your application.

-_Please attach your resume as a .doc file._